connorcerf/global-layoff-risk-analysis-sql/README.md

 ---

-### 3. Do Not Rely on the Company's Stage as a Safety Signal
+### 3. Do Not Rely on the Stage as a Safety Signal

 Risk is present across all stages.